 Matt Ellinger (Design Center) is a Practitioner/Designer focusing on user-centered design for teaching and learning.
 Matt served as SERP's first Director of Media and Design from 2008 to 2018.
-His work prior to SERP includes time with the Carnegie Foundation for the Advancement of Teaching (Stanford) where he developed multimedia records of teaching, administered elementary mathematics teacher training studies, and facilitated lesson study programs for Scholar Liping Ma.
-Matt has also done similar work with the Mathematical Sciences Research Institute and The Noyce Foundation.
+His work prior to SERP includes time with the Carnegie Foundation for the Advancement of Teaching where he designed multimedia records of practice, administered studies on the professional preparation of elementary teachers, and facilitated lesson study programs for the Mountain View-Whisman School District in Silicon Valley.
 Matt consults for WestEd's Understanding Science Program as a materials developer and content specialist.
 Prior to entering the research world, Matt taught elementary & middle school and served as a school principal in El Cerrito, California.
-He holds a B.S. in Elementary Education from the University of Texas and an M.A. in Adult Education from San Francisco State University.
+He attended the University of Texas and holds bachelor's and master's degrees in education.

 Michelle Forman (Boston) is the Project Director for the SERP Boston Internal Coherence Project, and has been a researcher on the project since its inception in 2007.
 As director Michelle has overseen the development of the Internal Coherence Assessment Protocol, which has been administered in K-12 schools in Massachusetts, Texas, California, and New York.
 Michelle has also overseen the development and delivery of ongoing, job-embedded professional development for school and district leaders in the practices that build organizational capacity for improving teaching and learning school-wide.
 Michelle holds a doctorate in education policy from the Harvard Graduate School of Education.
 Her research focuses on a conception of teachers' collective efficacy that is grounded in the professional knowledge of what teachers need to do to excel in their work and serve as agents of school improvement.

 George Gumulinski (Design Center) serves as a Media and Design Specialist.
 His work includes collecting and processing video recordings, assisting in the production of online and print materials, and providing technical and logistical support to the media staff and to the organization as a whole.
 Prior to joining the SERP, he was a project manager in international business.
 This Minnesota native enjoys biking to work year-round in California and also appreciates the vast hiking opportunities available locally.